Table of Contents

 Past medical history can be relevant in many patients presenting with new respiratory symptoms.
 Occupational history, smoking status, recreational drug use, travel history, and other related social aspects are important in the identification of the most probable diagnosis.

 The next step is to perform a systemic review of other symptoms related to other systems finally followed by recent treatment history indicating any therapies being taken by the patient.

 Dyspnea is a very important symptom that can be related to either cardiac or respiratory disease.
 It is important to note the duration, periodicity, progression, and severity of dyspnea in the patient.

 Asking simple questions such as whether it is tolerable to climb the stairs, doing housework, and walking to the market can provide valuable information about the severity of dyspnea.

 Additionally, the speed of onset of dyspnea can point towards the most likely diagnosis.
-Sudden onset of severe dyspnea might be related to pneumothorax, thromboembolism, or an asthmatic exacerbation.
+A sudden onset of severe dyspnea might be related to pneumothorax, thromboembolism, or an asthmatic exacerbation.
 Episodic dyspnea is more common in asthma and ischemic heart disease.
-Patients with progressive dyspnea over weeks can have lung cancer, anemia, or a complicated pneumonia with pleural effusion.
+Patients with progressive dyspnea over weeks can have lung cancer, anemia, or complicated pneumonia with pleural effusion.
 Finally, slowly progressive dyspnea might be related to chronic obstructive lung disease or interstitial lung disease.

 Wheezing is another important respiratory symptom that is most likely related to asthma but can be found in chronic obstructive lung disease, bronchiectasis and in large airway obstruction such as foreign body aspiration.
 While the chest is diffusely wheezy in asthma, wheezes are usually focal and localized in foreign body aspiration.